 - undertake your training in a laboratory with IBMS post-registration training approval

-ASD in Non-Gynaecological Cytology qualification structure
+ASD in Diagnostic Cytopathology qualification structure

 The portfolio of evidence provides a record of your training and should contain evidence of regular assessments of your competence in reporting the specimen types covered by this qualification by your named consultant pathologist supervisor.

+Details of what must be included in the portfolio of evidence are described in the guidance to candidates and trainers document.
 Once your named consultant pathologist supervisor is satisfied that your training is complete you can submit your portfolio and go on to the written and practical examinations.

-ASD in Non-Gynaecological Cytology assessment
+ASD in Diagnostic Cytopathology assessment

 - a portfolio assessment